top of page

 interior view of swedish hospital labor and delivery unit with bed and baby warmer as part of a hospital review by mel haley queer chicago doula

 I have less to say about the OBs.
 So far I haven't seen anything overly egregious and I also haven't seen anything excellent.
+You get the very standard OB package: managed labor with regular cervical checks and interventions, coached pushing, delayed cord clamping no longer than 30-60 seconds.
 I'll keep an eye on it and update if my perspective shifts.

 Key Statistics and Information